ARCANE -- Early Detection of Interplanetary Coronal Mass Ejections: Data

 \subsection{Event Catalogs}

 As extensively discussed in prior studies, ICME catalogs often differ in their identification criteria, leading to variations in both the number of recorded events and their reported start and end times.
-For this study, we use an updated version of the aggregated ICME catalog introduced by \citeA{nguyen_multiclass_2025}, which consolidates entries from \citeA{richardson_2010}, \citeA{moestl_2017}, \citeA{nieves_chinchilla_2018} and \citeA{nguyen_automatic_2019}, adapted for OMNI data.
-While these catalogs are not entirely exhaustive, as noted in \citeA{nguyen_automatic_2019}, they remain among the most comprehensive resources currently available.
+For this study, we use the HELIO4CAST ICME catalog, which is based on in situ magnetic field and plasma measurements from multiple spacecraft in the heliosphere.
+Alternative catalogs were considered but deemed unsuitable for this study.
+The ACE catalog of \citeA{richardson_2010} provides event boundaries to the nearest hour, which is insufficient for our analysis given the 10-min data resolution.
+We also deliberately chose not to use the OMNI catalog used in \citeA{nguyen_multiclass_2025} as OMNI data involves propagated and merged measurements from multiple spacecraft, which introduces additional uncertainties and time shifts.
+The HELIO4CAST ICME catalog, described in \citeA{moestl_2017, moestl2020_icmerate}, consolidates entries from several existing catalogs, including the Wind-based catalog of \citeA{nieves_chinchilla_2018}, and is regularly updated.
+We use version 2.3 \cite{moestl2025_catalog} covering the period 1995-2024.

-After filtering out events with remaining data gaps, the catalog provides a total of 681 events for the period under study.
-Although this catalog was specifically adapted for OMNI data, we disregard the time shift between OMNI and RTSW data, as the ~40-minute difference falls within the uncertainty of event boundaries introduced by our sampling strategy.
+Restricting the data set to events observed at the L1 point (Wind) and excluding those with remaining data gaps, the catalog yields a total of 445 events for the time span considered in this study.
+As discussed in Section~\ref{sec:insitu}, there is a non-negligible difference in positions for different spacecraft at L1, which may influence the timing of in situ detections.
+Figure~\ref{fig:positions} illustrates that Wind follows a substantially larger orbit around L1 compared to DSCOVR and ACE.
+To assess whether the Wind-based catalog is nevertheless suitable for analyses using RTSW data, we carried out the following consistency analysis.

-Furthermore, we choose to include the sheath region—when present—as part of the ICME structure.
-This decision is consistent with the approach taken by \citeA{nguyen_multiclass_2025}.
-Although there is no universally accepted definition regarding whether the sheath should be considered part of the ICME, we argue for its inclusion based on both practical and scientific considerations.
-Sheath regions are often geoeffective and can significantly contribute to space weather disturbances.
-As highlighted by \citeA{riley_2023}, they can also provide valuable early indicators for forecasting key ICME parameters.
-Especially in a real-time operational context, this makes the sheath a relevant and informative component for analysis.
+For each ICME listed in the catalog, we compared the positions of Wind and the corresponding RTSW spacecraft that was operational at the start time of the event.
+Based on the positional offset in the $x$-dimension (see Section~\ref{sec:insitu}) and the mean ICME speed reported in the HELIO4CAST catalog, we estimated the expected temporal shift between detections.
+The resulting offsets range from $0.3-14.5$ minutes, with an average of 6.5 min.
+Given that our study relies on in situ data resampled to a temporal resolution of 10 min, these differences are well below the effective sampling interval.
+We therefore conclude that the Wind-based ICME catalog can be used reliably for the purposes of this study.